kagisearch/kagi-docs/kagi/src/getting-started/faqs.md

 ## How do Kagi's features compare to other search engines?

 Kagi has [key features](../why-kagi/kagi-vs-competition.md) you won't find in other search engines.

-## What data does Kagi collect?

-Only bare necessities to run the service.
-Please see our [privacy policy](https://kagi.com/privacy) and our documentation about [privacy protection](../privacy/privacy-protection.md) for more information.

 ## How do I get help with Kagi?